 Cerebellum function, structure, anatomy, location and blood supply

-The cerebellum consists of two large hemispheres which are united by a midline vermis.
-It presents an anterior notch occupied by the brainstem and a posterior notch occupied by flax cerebelli, It is the largest part of the hindbrain, It is roughly spherical in shape, but its greatest diameter is transverse.
-In adults, the weight ratio of the cerebellum to the cerebrum is 1:10; in infants, this ratio is 1:20.Â
+The Cerebellum consists of two large hemispheres, which are united by a midline vermis.
+It presents an anterior notch occupied by the brainstem and a posterior notch occupied by flax cerebelli, It is the largest part of the hindbrain.
+It is roughly spherical in shape, but its greatest diameter is transverse.
+In adults, the weight ratio of the cerebellum to the cerebrum is 1:10; in infants, this ratio is 1:20.

-Features of Cerebellum
+Features of the Cerebellum

 It occupies the posterior cranial fossa, where it is covered by the tentorium cerebelli.
 It lies dorsal to the pons and medulla; being separated from them by the cavity of the 4th ventricle.
 Three pairs of cerebellar peduncles connect the cerebellum with the three segments of the brainstem.